GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/ipsc_culture.rst

 GelTrex coating plates
 ----------------------

-.. important:: Plates require at least 1 hour to coat, so start early or make extras as much as a week ahead of time!
+.. important:: Plates require at least 1 hour to coat, so start early or make extras up to a week ahead of time!

 1. Thaw GelTrex on ice (use the designated TC styrofoam for ice).

    - Thaw one tube (50X, 120 µL aliquot) per 6-well plate to coat.
 It is recommended to only do ~2 at a time to avoid unintentional gelling.
    - Flick the tube to mix as it thaws and to speed up the process.
    - While the GelTrex is thawing, prepare other materials in the BSC: 6-well plate(s), 15mL conical, DMEM/F12

 2. Prepare at 15 mL conical with 6 mL DMEM/F12.
 Immediately once the GelTrex has thawed, pipet it into the prepared 15 mL conical.
-Pipet 1 mL of the DMEM/F12 mix back into the GelTrex tube to wash out any residual solution.
+Pipet 1 mL of the DMEM/F12 mix back into the GelTrex tube to wash out any residual solution and return the liquid to the conical.
-3. With a serological, pipet up and down once, then dispense 1 mL per well into the 6-well plate.
+3. With a serological pipette, pipet up and down once, then dispense 1 mL per well into the 6-well plate.
 Rock the plate to coat the entire surface.
 4. Let the plate sit to coat:

-    - If using same-day: leave the plate at 37°C for at least 1 hour
+   - *If using same-day*: leave the plate at 37°C for at least 1 hour
-    - If preparing ahead: parafilm the plate, then leave it at room temperature overnight.
+   - *If preparing ahead*: parafilm the plate, then leave it at room temperature overnight.
 Plates can be stored at room temperature for at least a week.

 5. Immediately before seeding cells, aspirate the liquid from the coated well(s).
 Leave the liquid on any unused wells; these can be aspirated and used at a later date.